sshatl/real_world_sales_data_cleaning/README.md

 # Real-World Sales Data Cleaning

-This project demonstrates an end-to-end data cleaning pipeline using real-world sales data from a small retail business.
+This project demonstrates an end-to-end data cleaning pipeline using real-world sales data from a small retail business specializing in refurbished (used) laptops.

 The dataset reflects manual data entry and batch-based extraction, resulting in structural issues, missing values, and mixed record types.
 The goal of this project is to audit the data, apply transparent cleaning steps, and produce analysis-ready datasets.